Maybe Accepting Guests

 The adjetives that can describe me the most are easygoing, passionate, curious and creative.

-I was born and raised in the hottest and coolest city from Venezuela (If you don't know where it is, it's right next to Colombia) and for many years I had in my head the dream of traveling around the globe and later on when the country started to collapse... it became a matter of checking out a new place that makes me feel like home to settle down.
-So after finishing my degree, wrapping everything up and saying goodbyes I left!
+I was born and raised in the hottest and coolest city from Venezuela and for many years I wanted to travel around the globe and later on when the country started to collapse...
+That dream switched to my new goal, as now I needed to find a new place that made me feel like home.
+So after obtaining my degree and saving a lil bit, I put my life in a luggage, had some sad goodbyes, and left!

-Since then I lived some time in United States, Spain and France.
-Most of the time I lived in big cities, so I feel at ease surrounded by buildings and crowded places, but lately I have been doing some volunteer work while I freelance on countryside as I travel through Europe.
+Since then I lived some time in United States and Europe.
+Most of the time I lived in big cities, so I feel at ease surrounded by buildings and crowded places, but lately I have been doing some volunteer work while I freelance on the countryside, so by now I've done almost any kind of job you could imagine.

 Right now I have my location back home so let me know if you are visiting, I could provide good info and maybe arrange hosting with my family or a friend.
 If you wanna contact me it may be quicker trough instagram (and that way you save a message in case you don't have unlimited ones) my user is @a4shots.

 Why I’m on Couchsurfing

-After my first experiences where I made some of my most pure and eccentric friendships, it made me realize that just like many travel biographies the journeys get a lot more flavor from the people you meet, sometimes them being the most heartwarming memories from this journey called life.
+But in some of my first experiences I made pure and eccentric friendships, it made me realize that just like many travel biographies the journeys get a lot more flavor from the people you meet, sometimes them being the most heartwarming memories from this journey called life, overcoming my trust issues and restoring my faith in humanity in some way.

-After having so many adventures in this community, I joke with the idea that I've stories for every subgenre there is like comedies, thrillers, drama, etc.
+There's also a lot of empiric knowledge within the community, over time I've experienced and learnt many details that used to be outside of my bubbles of knowledge before.
+After having so many adventures here, I joke with the idea that I've stories for every subgenre there is like comedy, thrillers, drama, etc.

 - interior design